 As close as it comes to the Olympic White rosewood board Strat that Jimi Hendrix landed in the UK with in September 1966, just before he set the world, and some sacrificial guitars, on fire.
 No, this isn't one of his, but it claims the birthright and all the mid-sixties mojo.

 as made famous by Barney Kessel

 Glorious 60s signature for one of the guitar greats, behind a staggering catalogue of personal, session and credited recordings with so many of the jazz and mainstream giants.
-And nowadays, a vintage favourite of guitarists as varied as Tony Iommi, Nile Rodgers, Josh Homme and Pat Smear.
-Nice!
+Today, a favourite of guitarists as varied as Tony Iommi, Nile Rodgers and Josh Homme.

 1972 Fender Precision Bass,